Only English versions are allowed in Oldschool.

 As the format has grown a lot during the last three or four years, many communities have taken slightly different approaches to old school Magic.
 This is a part of the format and by no means discouraged.
 Most commonly a few extra reprint sets are legal, but some groups use some local B&R lists, erratas or game rules as well.
 Below are five of the most popular variations.

-Used in many major tournaments in southern Europe, perhaps most notably the Ovino series tournaments, major conventions that recently have hosted old school tournaments with over 50 players.
+Also known as "Italian rules".
+Used in many major tournaments in southern Europe, perhaps most notably the Fishliver Oil Cup and the Ovino series tournaments, major gatherings that recently have hosted old school tournaments with over 50 players.
 Also used by most local groups in Italy and neighboring countries.

 In a nutshell: Same B&R as here, but a few additional reprint sets from 94/95.
 Italian printings of Legends and The Dark are legal.
 Revised is legal in English and foreign versions.
 Rinascimento/Renaissance is legal.